 |Text Analytics||F0, S||Sentiment Analysis (image)||Analyzes raw text for clues about positive or negative sentiment.
 This API returns a sentiment score between 0 and 1 for each document, where 1 is the most positive.
 The analysis models are pre-trained using an extensive body of text and natural language technologies from Microsoft.
 For selected languages, the API can analyze and score any raw text that you provide, directly returning results to the calling application.|

 In addition, some containers are supported in Cognitive Services All-In-One offering resource keys.
 You can create one single Cognitive Services All-In-One resource and use the same billing key across supported services for the following services:

 - Text Analytics

 Azure Cognitive Services containers are publicly available through your Azure subscription, and Docker container images can be pulled from either the Microsoft Container Registry or Docker Hub.
 You can use the docker pull command to download a container image from the appropriate registry.

 Currently, you must complete a sign-up process to access the following containers, in which you fill out and submit a questionnaire with questions about you, your company, and the use case for which you want to implement the containers.
 Once you're granted access and provided credentials, you can then pull the container images from a private container registry hosted by Azure Container Registry.

 Container repositories and images

-The tables below are a comprehensive listing of the available container images offered by Azure Cognitive Services.
+The tables below are a listing of the available container images offered by Azure Cognitive Services.
 For a complete list of all the available container image names and their available tags, see Cognitive Services container image tags.

 |Text Analytics||Key Phrase Extraction||